isotopp/isotopp.github.io/content/posts/2021-07-13-mysql-a-job-queue-in-python.md

 So this is the plan:

 1. Run a query to find a set of candidate primary keys (100 or fewer).
-   This query can run outside of our transaction and could use a replica to find a set of candidate primary keys.
+   This query can run outside our transaction and could use a replica to find a set of candidate primary keys.
 2. Start a transaction.
    This happens all the time and automatically in Python.
     - In our transaction, run the `SELECT ...
 FROM josb WHERE id IN (...)
 FOR UPDATE SKIP LOCKED` as discussed.